The Best Logos of the 1980s

 SEGA Logo

-The Japanese gaming giant SEGA was a major contender in the gaming console battle during the 1980s.
-SEGA’s prominence was elevated with the introduction of its Sega Mega Drive in 1988, also known as Genesis, in the United States.
-This console would eventually become the platform for the globally loved character Sonic the Hedgehog, contributing significantly to SEGA’s fame.
+Japanese gaming giant SEGA was one of the main rivals in the battle for game consoles in the 1980s.
+SEGA’s prominence grew after the Sega Mega Drive console, also known as the Genesis, was introduced in the United States in 1988.
+This console later became the platform for the world-favorite character Sonic the Hedgehog, greatly contributing to SEGA’s rise to fame.

-The logo employed a typeface crafted by the renowned Japanese designer Teruoki Yagi, who was also credited with designing CNN’s logo.
-The accompanying typography, characterized by tightly-spaced serif fonts, was a prevalent trend among technology brands in the 1980s, notably Apple.
-This combination of distinct typography and modern design made SEGA’s logo an iconic emblem of 1980s gaming culture.
-The innovative design caught the attention and stood a testament to the brand’s pioneering role in the gaming industry.
+The logo utilized a typeface created by renowned Japanese designer Teruoki Yagi, who also created the CNN logo.
+The accompanying typography, characterized by tightly spaced serif fonts, was typical of technology brands of the 1980s, particularly Apple.
+The distinctive typography and modern design made the SEGA logo an iconic emblem of 1980s gaming culture.

 Stüssy